SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 <!-- original: https://docs.google.com/document/d/1hkNr78mrU3Ha98tPUL4OKWi3eNnt-1Sba7L8470u06g/edit# -->

+🚧

-🚧 Reference for writing automated integrated tests with the Assembly Line testing framework.
+Reference for writing automated integrated tests with the Assembly Line testing framework.
+This is under very active development.

 ## Intro

 The Kiln (Assembly Line Kiln) framework runs tests on your docassemble interview through GitHub, making sure your interviews are running the way you want.

-**Kiln works with any docassemble interview**, though it was developed through the Document Assembly Line project.
+**Kiln works with any docassemble interview**, though it is being developed through the Document Assembly Line project.

 Docacon 2021, 10 minute intro presentation: